Diomedes: Book X

 Dolon gave them several valuable pieces of information.
 According to Dolon, Hector and the other councilors were holding conference by the monument of great Ilus, away from the general tumult.
-In addition, he told about a major weakness in Trojan army.
+In addition, he told about a major weakness in the Trojan army.
 Only the Trojans had watchfires; they, therefore, were awake and kept each other to their duty as sentinels; but the allies who have come from other places were asleep and left it to the Trojans to keep guard.
 It is never explained in the epic why Dolon, specially mentioned as a man of lesser intelligence, came to notice this flaw while Hector (in spite of all his boasting) completely missed/ignored it.

 On further questioning, Diomedes and Odysseus learnt that among the various allies, Thracians were the most vulnerable for they had come last and were sleeping apart from the others at the far end of the camp.
-Rhesus was their king and Dolon described Rhesus’ horses in this manner; "His horses are the finest and strongest that I have ever seen, they are whiter than snow and fleeter than any wind that blows".
+Rhesus was their king and Dolon described Rhesus' horses in this manner; "His horses are the finest and strongest that I have ever seen, they are whiter than snow and fleeter than any wind that blows".

 Having truthfully revealed valuable things, Dolon expected to be taken as a prisoner to the ships, or to be tied up, while the other two found out whether he had told them the truth or not.
 But Diomedes told him: "You have given us excellent news, but do not imagine you are going to get away, now that you have fallen into our hands.
 If we set you free tonight, there is nothing to prevent your coming down once more to the Achaean ships, either to play the spy or to meet us in open fight.
 But if I lay my hands on you and take your life, you will never be a nuisance to the Argives again."
 Having said this, Diomedes cut off the prisoner's head with his sword, without giving him time to plead for his life.